MarinaRuizSO/JGR_paper/README.md

 Code for the paper

-*Can we use topography to differentiate between area and discharge-driven incision rules, and if not how bad are our estimates of channel steepness?*
+*Can we use topography to differentiate between area and discharge-driven incision rules, and if not, how bad are our estimates of channel steepness?*

 Submitted to JGR: Earth Surface.